niwzhong/learngit/readme.txt

 Git is a distributed version control system.
 Git is free software distributed under the GPL.
 Git has a mutable index called stage.
-Git tracks changes of files too git good and perfect
+Git tracks changes of files too git good and perfect and nice
 <<<<<<< HEAD
 Creating a new branch is quick & simple
 =======